heleusbrands/lstm-tools/README.md

 - **Feature**: A float subclass that represents a single data point with a name attribute.
 Features can store operations for later execution and integrate with the rest of the LSTM Tools ecosystem.

-- **Features**: A 1D array of Feature objects that represents a time series of a single variable (e.g., price over time).
+- **FeatureSample**: A 1D array of Feature objects that represents a time series of a single variable (e.g., price over time).
 It provides methods for statistical calculations (mean, std, etc.) and allows for custom compression functions to be registered and applied.

 - **TimeFrame**: A 1D array of Feature objects that represents a snapshot of multiple variables at a specific point in time (e.g., price, volume, indicator values at timestamp X).
 It provides attribute-based access to named features.